Instability cascades in crumpling mylar sheets follow a log-Poisson statistic: Record Dynamics

 These record fluctuations drive the dynamics (i.e., ``set the clock'') in disordered materials, generically.
 While this ``clock'' decelerates as new records are ever harder to achieve, on it, dynamics proceeds homogeneously in $\ln t$ instead of in linear time: Any sequence of $t$ independent events produces records at a rate $\lambda(t)\sim r/t$ \cite{SJ13}.
 This implies for the average number of such intermittent events (``clicks of the clock'') in an interval $\left(t_{w},t\right]$:

 with an explicit dependence on the age $t_{w}$.
 Any two-time correlations become \emph{subordinate} \cite{Sibani06a} to this clock: $C\left(t,t_{w}\right)=C\left[n_{I}\right]=C\left(t/t_{w}\right)$, such that memory effects ensue.
 (This subordination corresponds to the ``reparametrization invariance for aging systems'' noted before \cite{PhysRevLett.89.217201}.)
 Compared with a Poisson statistic, where a constant rate $\lambda$ provides time-translational invariance (stationarity), $\left\langle n_{I}\right\rangle \propto t-t_{w}$ and an exponential distribution of inter-event times $\Delta t_{i}=t_{i+1}-t_{i}$, RD in Eq.\ (\ref{eq:LogPoisson}) is a log-Poisson process \cite{Sibani03,BoSi09,SJ13,Boettcher18b} with exponentially distributed values of $\Delta\ln t_{i}=\ln(t_{i+1}/t_{i})=\ln(1+\Delta t_{i}/t_{i})$.
-It also shows that the rate-constant $r$ in Eq.\ (\ref{eq:LogPoisson}) is evidently proportional to the number of particles (or spins) in view \cite{Sibani03}, as well as a more complex function of temperature \cite{Sibani18} (or density \cite{Robe16}, etc) that ceases to exists when the system is heated to near the glass transition, where the observed aging behavior disappears.
+It also shows that the rate-constant $r$ in Eq.\ (\ref{eq:LogPoisson}) is evidently proportional to the number of particles (or spins) in view \cite{Sibani03}, as well as an increasing function of temperature \cite{Sibani18} (or density \cite{Robe16}, etc).
+This $r$ ceases to exist when the system is heated to near the glass transition, where the observed aging behavior disappears.